hash-bang/vim-preview-monitor/README.md

 ===============
 NeoVim does not automatically refresh remote plugins.
 If any of the `Mon*` functions are not available try running `:UpdateRemotePlugins` to make NeoVim regenerate its cache.
+Failing that run `:checkhealth provider` to see if anything is missing.